 Hyaluronic acid is a substance that’s used in both cosmetics and medicine.
 It’s naturally present in the human body and is found primarily in joint and eye fluids.
 It has a remarkable ability to replenish moisture in the body, which leads to plumper, more radiant skin.
 Unfortunately, as the body ages, its production of hyaluronic acid begins to decline.
 As a result, the skin begins to sag, dry out, and lose its firmness.
-Applying a skincare product with hyaluronic acid for oily skin can restore radiance and pliability.
+Applying a skincare product with hyaluronic acid can restore radiance and pliability.

 How Does Hyaluronic Acid Provide Moisture?